-The maximum allowable cumulative failure of course units for PG Diploma and MA students at the first attempt is 60 credits of the taught component of the programme.
+The maximum allowable cumulative failure of course units for MA students at the first attempt is 60 credits of the taught component of the programme.
 A student whose failures at the first attempt of the taught element exceed 60 credits will be deemed to have failed the programme.
 Students may also resubmit the dissertation on one occasion.
 Students should note that a dissertation referral fee will be payable, as set out in the SIAL Terms and Conditions.

 Reassessment as a result of a Fail is known as a 'referral' or 'referred assessment'.
-Referral pass marks will be capped at the lowest compensatable mark (30% for PG Diploma students and 40% for Master's students), unless the previous mark was within the compensation zone, in which case the original mark will stand.
+Referral pass marks will be capped at the lowest compensatable mark (40% for Master's students), unless the previous mark was within the compensation zone, in which case the original mark will stand.
 This mark is used in the weighted average mark for the final award.
 The capped mark is applied to the unit level mark, not just the failed element.